Ferdiansyah (footballer, born 2000)

-Ferdiansyah (born on 24 April 2000) is an Indonesian professional footballer who plays as a midfielder for Liga 1 club Barito Putera.
+Ferdiansyah (born on 24 April 2000) is an Indonesian professional footballer who plays as a midfielder or right-back for Liga 2 club Barito Putera.

 Club career

 Barito Putera

 Ferdiansyah made his debut in the Liga 1 for Barito Putera on 22 June 2019, in a 2–1 defeat to Kalteng Putra.
 He ended the 2019 season with 19 appearances.